Guides

 Drowning in bookmarks?
 Here's how to organize them for good in 2026 — folders vs tags vs AI, a clean system, and how to actually find what you saved.

 If your bookmarks bar is a graveyard of links you’ll never click again, you’re not disorganized — you’re using a system that was never designed to scale.
 Browser bookmarks were built for a handful of favorites, not the hundreds or thousands of things a modern reader saves.
-This guide covers how to actually organize bookmarks in 2026, from quick browser fixes to the approach that finally makes saving worth it.
+This guide covers how to actually organize bookmarks in 2026, from quick browser fixes to the rescue plan for an existing mess to the approach that finally makes saving worth it.

 Why your bookmarks are a mess (it’s not your fault)